FAQs for the Sweet v. McMahon Settlement

 For the latest on the Sweet v.
-Cardona litigation, as well as relevant upcoming dates and case documents, please visit our case page.
+McMahon (formerly Sweet v.
+Cardona and Sweet v.
+DeVos) litigation, as well as relevant upcoming dates and case documents, please visit our case page.

 Most Frequently Asked Questions